 If you’d like a second opinion on your pricing, one great strategy is to contact a few of those listing agents who have been sending you post cards over the years.
 They will prepare a CMA for your property.
 Ask each of them to send you a pricing analysis of your home.

-This is one area where many unsuccessful ‘old school FSBO’ sellers of the past have stumbled.
-Cleaning and property staging your home so that you can take professional photos is one of the most essential parts of the For Sale by Owner process in NYC.
+This is one area where many unsuccessful old school FSBO sellers of the past have stumbled.
+Cleaning and properly staging your home so that you can take professional photos is one of the most essential parts of the For Sale by Owner process in NYC.

-We’ve seen far too many confused NYC FSBO sellers forget say no to professional photography so they can save a few hundred dollars.
+We’ve seen far too many confused NYC FSBO sellers who say no to professional photography so they can save a few hundred dollars.
 It comes as no surprise that many of these FSBO sellers fail.
 They ultimately end up hiring an agent, who promptly drops the price and pays for professional photos.
-The listing eventually sells, however the financial damage to the seller (lowering price & paying 6% commission) is astounding.
+The listing eventually sells, however the financial damage to the seller (lower price & 6% commission) is astounding.

 FSBO Market Education

 By educating yourself about the process, you will be able to more easily debunk the common lies told by real estate agents, properly set your expectations, and be prepared for every step from accepting an offer and all the way through the closing process in NYC.

-For condo and coop FSBO sellers in NYC, it’s also important to educate yourself about your building’s policies for sales and also request the relevant documentation which you will need to provide prospective purchasers.
+For condo or co-op FSBO sellers in NYC, it’s also important to educate yourself about your building’s policies for sales and also request the relevant documentation which you will need to provide prospective purchasers.

-Many coop buildings have specific policies regarding unit sales.
+Many coop buildings have specific policies, rules and regulations regarding unit sales.
 They may include any of the following:

 Providing the board with advanced notice of your intent to sell